appledora/appledora.github.io/_pages/about.md

 Prior to joining BU, I was fortunate to be advised by [Dr. Isaac Johnson](https://isaacjoh.com/) and [Dr. Martin Gerlach](https://martingerlach.github.io/about/) at the Wikimedia Research Team, where I built resources and pipelines for NLP research across the Wikimedia projects.
 I also have a year of industry experience as a Machine Learning Engineer at [Giga Tech Ltd.](https://gigatechltd.com/), where I worked on developing the `National Syntactic TreeBank for Bangla`.

 Outside research and courseworks, I am interested in plants, pottery and pop-culture.
+Shoot me an email if you want to collaborate on a project, have a question, or just want to say hi~